Forever and a Day (2011 film): Location

-The film was shot in the Cities of Iligan and Cagayan de Oro and the province of Bukidnon in the Philippines.
+The film was shot in the cities of Iligan and Cagayan de Oro and the province of Bukidnon in the Philippines (three of them belong to Northern Mindanao).

 Music

 Sam Milby recorded a cover of "All My Life" which was originally sung by America which is used as the film's theme song.
 A music video were released on Star Cinema's official YouTube account.